High Sheriff of Bristol

-This is a list of Civic Sheriffs and High Sheriffs of the County of the City of Bristol, England.
+This is a list of civic sheriffs and high sheriffs of the County of the City of Bristol, England.

-The office of High Sheriff is over 1000 years old, with its establishment before the Norman Conquest.
-The High Sheriff remained first in precedence in the counties until the reign of Edward VII when an Order in Council in 1908 gave the Lord-Lieutenant the prime office under the Crown as the Sovereign's personal representative.
-The High Sheriff remains the Sovereign's representative in the County for all matters relating to the judiciary and the maintenance of law and order.
+The office of high sheriff is over 1,000 years old, with its establishment before the Norman Conquest.
+The high sheriff remained first in precedence in the counties until the reign of Edward VII when an Order in Council in 1908 gave the lord-lieutenant the prime office under the Crown as the sovereign's personal representative.
+The high sheriff remains the sovereign's representative in the county for all matters relating to the judiciary and the maintenance of law and order.

-Bristol is unusual in having had county corporate status since medieval times (1373).
+Bristol is unusual in having had county status since medieval times (1373).
 The Lord Mayor and one or sometimes two sheriffs served as part of its civic governance.
 The county was expanded to include suburbs such as Clifton in 1835, and it was named a county borough in 1889, when the term was first introduced.
 However, on 1 April 1974 it became a part of the local government county of Avon.
-On 1 April 1996 Avon was abolished, allowing Bristol to regain its independence and county status and became a unitary authority with the royal appointments of Lord-Lieutenant and High Sheriff.
+On 1 April 1996 Avon was abolished, allowing the city of Bristol to become a unitary authority and gain its ceremonial independence and county status as the County of City of Bristol, with the royal appointments of Lord-Lieutenant and High Sheriff.